How to create a personal brand and online reputation

 By creating your visual and verbal identity, you will be able to project a professional, attractive and differentiating image with your personal brand.

 How to design your website or personal blog

-The third step to building a personal brand and online reputation is to design your personal website or blog.
+The third step to creating a personal brand and online reputation is to design your personal website or blog.
 The personal website or blog is the digital space where you present your personal brand, show your work, share your content and build trust with your audience.

 To design your website or personal blog, you must follow these steps:

 - Install a content manager that is easy to use, flexible and scalable.
-The content manager is the software that allows you to create and manage your website without the need to know how to program.
+The content manager is the software that allows you to create and manage your website without needing to know how to program.
 The most popular and recommended is WordPress, which offers thousands of templates and plugins to customize your website.

 - Home: It is the main page where you present your personal brand, capture the attention of your audience and generate interest in your services or products.